Dr Judy Owens

 So, yeah!
 I do housecalls.

 My 3 kids, all in double digits now, are some of the most interesting and creative people I have ever met.
+They go to school out of state and continue to give me great joy in their exploits.

 My hobbies have included framing houses with Habitat for Humanity, dancing, biking, camping, pretending to speak foreign languages, and pursuing arts and sciences with my loony friends.